igorccouto/enem_ml_workflow/README.md

 # ENEM - Machine Learning Workflow

-Complete Machine Learning Workflow to predict the ENEM (National High School Exam in Portuguese) essay score based on social-economic questions.
+An orchestrated Machine Learning Workflow (Pipeline) to manage data from ENEM (National High School Exam in Portuguese).
+Data Analysts/Scientists can download the application to analyze data and/or create models to predict scores from students in ENEM exams.

 The entire workflow was designed here.
-From download script to deploy process.
-Data Scientists can attach your model to make better predictions.
+From download data to deploy process.
+All workflow (Bash and Python scripts) is orchestrated by Apache Airflow.
+All resources are dockerized to be easily installed.

+Install, download data from a chosen year, analyzes and creates a model for your own purposes.

+## 1. Installation

+By Makefile, you can manage the application:
+- *make up* - Builds and starts the application.
+    - After, you can access the main page of the pipeline at [http://localhost:8080/](http://localhost:8080)
+    - You can use detachable mode with *make up_d*.
+    - If you have problems with permissions in docker folders, runs with superuser privileges, like *sudo make up*.
+- *make stop* - Stops the containers.
+- *make down* - Removes the containers.
+- *make restart* - Restarts.

-## Workflow steps
+## 2. Workflow steps

 Each step is made by a specific Bash/Python script.
-For instance, if you want to execute manually each step to ENEM 2018:
+In general, Apache Airflow controls and manage all these steps.
+However, you can run it manually.
+For instance, if you want to execute manually each step to manipulate data from ENEM 2018:

 1. Download
 ```console